 Wisdom Teeth

 Wisdom teeth, or third molars, are the last teeth to develop in a person's mouth.
 While some individuals experience no issues with their wisdom teeth, many people encounter problems when these teeth begin to emerge.
-Wisdom Teeth Removal by expert oral surgeons in Richardson, TX, often requires a professional evaluation to determine if removal is necessary.
+Wisdom teeth removal, performed by our expert oral surgeon in Richardson, TX, often requires a professional evaluation to determine if extraction is necessary.
 Understanding when and why these teeth need extraction, what an impacted wisdom tooth is, and what to expect during recovery can help make this dental milestone less daunting.

 Understanding Wisdom Teeth and Their Role